 Some of the best places to visit in Kiev are on the outskirts of the city, easily reached by Uber for around €5 each way.
 The Pyrohovo Museum of Folk Architecture has a huge collection of traditional Ukrainian buildings relocated from around the country, into seven villages.
-It would be easy to spend half a day here, there is so much to see, particularly at the weekends when many of the buildings are open and there are people in costume.
+It would be easy to spend a day here, there is so much to see, particularly at the weekends when many of the buildings are open and there are people in costume.
 A typical house design has an flat interior ceiling to the living area, within a large V shaped roof structure.

 There were some photogenic windmills.